IQTLabs/SkyScan/README.md

 ## How it Works
 To enable better tracking, most planes broadcast a signal known as [Automatic Dependent Surveillance–Broadcast](https://en.wikipedia.org/wiki/Automatic_Dependent_Surveillance–Broadcast) or ADS-B. This signal is at 1090MHz and can be easily received using a low cost Software Defined Radio (SDR), like the [RTL-SDR](https://learn.adafruit.com/getting-started-with-rtl-sdr-and-sdr-sharp) which repurposes a digital TV chip.

 From the ADS-B transmissions, you can get a plane's location and altitude.
-If you know where a plane is and where you are, you can do some math and point a camera at the plane and take a picture.
+If you know where a plane is and where you are, you can do some math, point a camera at the plane and take a picture.
 If you have a Pan/Tilt camera lying around, you can have it automatically track a plane as it flies by and snap photos.

 After a dataset has been collected a model can be trained to build a plane detector and classifier using the labeled plane data